systemd Daemonjournalctl: Query the systemd Journaludevsystemd Daemon

 Copy the configuration file

-/usr/lib/systemd/system/graphical.target
+/usr/lib/systemd/system/graphical.target to

 /etc/systemd/system/<my_target>.target